its21/its21.github.io/_ocean/frogfish.md

 ---
-layout: ocean #this means it must be in a folder called _ocean
+layout: post #this means it must be in a folder called _ocean
 title: Frogfish
 #date: 2022-08-04 16:53:00
 description: underwater